quynhXEM/chat.web/docs/choosing-an-issue.md

 # Choosing an issue to work on

-So you want to contribute to Element Web?
+So you want to contribute to SOC Connect Web?
 That is awesome!

 If you're not sure where to start, make sure you read [CONTRIBUTING.md](../CONTRIBUTING.md), and the